molgenis/molgenis-ops-galaxy/molgenis8/roles/minio/README.md

 Requirements
 ------------
-The only requirement you need a clean base image of CentOS => 8.
+The only requirement you need a clean base image of CentOS 7 or 8, Ubuntu 20 or Debian 10.

 Role Variables
 --------------